Alice Taticchi

-Alice Taticchi (born 25 June 1990) is an Italian fashion model, beauty pageant contestant, and the winner of the fourth cycle of Italia's Next Top Model.
+Alice Taticchi (born 25 June 1990) is an Italian fashion model and beauty pageant titleholder.
+She is the winner of the fourth cycle of Italia's Next Top Model.

 Early life

 Coming from an upper-middle-class family, Taticchi had been hoping to become a model since her teenage years.
 Therefore, despite her father's initial objections, she began to compete in beauty pageants in order to start a modelling career.
 She went on winning different pageants, and represented Italy at Miss World 2009.
 These successes helped her in gaining self-confidence and overcoming her shyness due to her height.
 Taticchi is also a former volleyball player and one of her hobbies is playing the piano.

 Italia's Next Top Model

 Taticchi was noted since the beginning of the competition for being a disciplined contestant and a refined girl.
 When the viewers voted for their favourites among the semifinalists she was not among the original top 12 contestants but was given a wildcard by the judges to join as the 13th finalist.
 During the competition she was often reminded that, in order to improve as a model, she had to tone her body.
 However, her sophisticated manners, her humble and hard-working nature, her elegance in posing as well as her ability on the catwalk and her overall consistency always impressed the judges and earned her a spot in the finals and her eventual win.